Lazer6262/syrupa1portfolio/audio/readme.md

-#### All songs are unfinished works in progress; they were made using BandLab and Garage Band.
+#### New Project 2 was created on my chromebook using bandlab and a thrift store guitar;